rjohnsen/hhc-2024/content/act3/elf-frostbit-deactivate.md

 ### Note

-Had to rededownload the artefacts anew due to the timer on the ransomware note page timed out.
+Had to redownload the artefacts due to the timer on the ransomware note page timed out.
 References to ids and such might differ from here on from time to time.

 ## Solution